Last updated June 2021

 Just think about it.

-This is the first IoT-specific security law in the country.
+This was the first IoT-specific security law in the country.

-California’s SB 327 defines new security requirements for IoT devices connected directly or indirectly to the Internet with an IP or Bluetooth address.
-It requires that these devices sold in California be fitted with “reasonable security features.”
+California's SB 327 defines new security requirements for IoT devices connected directly or indirectly to the Internet with an I.P. or Bluetooth address.
+These devices sold in California must be fitted with "reasonable security features."

 In particular, if the device integrates a password, it must either be uniquely linked to that device or require the user to set their password during the initial setup.

-Today, “reasonable secure features” are no longer an option in California.
-IoT devices will be less at risk since they will no longer work with the “generic” default password set by a manufacturer.
+Today, "reasonable secure features" are no longer an option in California.
+IoT devices will be less risky since they will no longer work with a manufacturer's "generic" default password.

-The truth is that the definition of a “reasonable security feature” is vague and lacks detailed instructions that IoT manufacturers need.
+The definition of a "reasonable security feature" is vague and lacks detailed instructions that IoT manufacturers need.

 There’s more.